 b) If a taught undergraduate or postgraduate student does not meet the “prescribed” attendance requirements of a module, the module mark received may be capped at the minimum pass mark, unless absence is disregarded in terms of this policy (Section 18 and 19);

 c) A student cannot be awarded a mark for an assessment or assessed activity if they have not attended the assessment or activity, and therefore a mark of zero should be assigned to the missed assessment component;

 d) If a taught undergraduate, postgraduate or research student continually fails to engage satisfactorily and make progress, they will become at risk of temporary or permanent withdrawal from their programme of study;

-e) If a taught undergraduate, postgraduate or research Tier 4 student fails to engage with their studies, the University is required to report this to UKVI, which will normally result in the University’s sponsorship of the student being withdrawn and the student’s T4 visa being cancelled;
+e) If a taught undergraduate, postgraduate or research student on a Studnet visa fails to engage with their studies, the University is required to report this to UKVI, which will normally result in the University’s sponsorship of the student being withdrawn and the student’s visa being cancelled;

 f) If a student is formally withdrawn from a programme of study the University may be required to inform the authority providing funding support for tuition fees and the student loans company.